 what you want to happen to put things right

 Contact Citizens Advice (if you are living in the UK) f you need help making your complaint.
+[DQ – anyone else other than CAB?]

 If you are not sure who to contact